 The Ready America Deluxe Emergency Bug Out Bag is a four person 72-hour kit designed for the whole family.
 It’s contained in a single large bag and includes a good mix of gear.

-The first thing we noticed were the rations.
+The first thing we noticed was the rations.
 The Ready America Deluxe kit provides just 800 calories per person per day.
 This isn’t ideal in a stressful and high-activity survival situation.
 It does include more water than many similar kits though, which made up for this somewhat.

 From there the kit really impresses.
 It has a comprehensive first aid kit for a bug out bag, plus excellent PPE including rubber goggles, gloves, and face masks for the whole family.
 The hygiene kit offers ample toilet tissue and plenty of wipes for keeping your hands clean.